apiel/zicBox/NOTE.md

 - TODO clips allow more than 16 by adding a scrolling system
   - give a way to make some extra color code to classify depending if it is used for playibg live or for generating sample?

-- IDEA DrumSample is the less consuming CPU, maybe expending it a little bit to a SimpleSample engine
-  - skip density
-  - skip multi voice
-  - allow looping point
-  - make usage of wavetable easy?
-  - pitch using granular technic?
-  - would be great to be able to record fm or density effect, modulation and so on into a sample.
-And then being able to play it with a specific looping point... but is this related to sample or is it more caching system concept??!?

 - TODO drum freq envelop is really good but not easy to use
   - might be great to keep this one as advance version